benharosh/berkeley_capstone/README.md

 * Exploring numerical features: their distribution, outliers analysis and correlation matrix
 * Exploring categorical features: their distribution, their breakdown vs the target variable
 * Exploring customer survey features: their distribution, their breakdown vs the target variable
-* Exploring disloyal customers' survey features
+* Exploring disloyal and loyal customers' survey features and their breakdown vs satisfaction/dissatisfaction

 Classification Methods Used:
 * Neural Networks